Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 cast send $ORIGIN_ADDR --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY --value 0.1ether
 ```

-Ensure that the value sent is greater than or equal to 0.1 ether as this is the minimum required value to trigger the process, which should eventually result in a callback transaction to `CALLBACK_ADDR` being initiated by the Reactive Network.
+Ensure that the value sent is greater than or equal to 0.1 ether, as this is the minimum required value to trigger the process, which should eventually result in a callback transaction to `CALLBACK_ADDR` being initiated by the Reactive Network.